zhenv5/twisted/docs/core/howto/tube.rst

 .. note::

    If you've used Twisted before, you may notice that half of the line-splitting above is exactly what :api:`twisted.protocols.basic.LineReceiver <LineReceiver>`  does, and that there are lots of related classes that can do similar things for other message types.
-   The other half is handled by :doc:`producers` .
+   The other half is handled by :doc:`producers and consumers <producers>` .
    ``tubes``  is a *newer*  interface than those things, and you will find it somewhat improved.
    If you're writing new code, you should generally prefer to use ``tubes`` .